1968 Speedway World Pairs Championship

 The 1968 Speedway World Pairs Championship was the unofficial FIM Speedway World Pairs Championship.
-The final took place in Kempten, West Germany.
+The final took place at the Illerstadion in Kempten, West Germany.
 The championship was won by Sweden (24 points) who beat Great Britain (21 points) and Norway (16 points).
-Although unofficial at the time it is now regarded as being a major event and is listed in all speedway lists.
+Although unofficial at the time it is now regarded as being a major event and is included in all speedway lists.